How Much Every Type of Penetration Testing Costs in 2023

 Before touching on recurring testing frequencies that should be planned for, one cost that can be accounted for upfront during the initial contract is related to remediation or validation testing.
 If your organization is interested in having these add-on services, regardless of test type, it is worthwhile to negotiate those upfront as this may help with getting a better rate or overall price.

 As for recurring testing, it really depends on the test type and the maturity of the organization.
 Application penetration testing can be done yearly, or more frequently if an application is under rapid development with large changes.
-Network penetration testing is typically anywhere from quarterly to yearly and for PCI-compliant organizations, this is required to be bi-annual.
+Network penetration testing is typically done anywhere from quarterly to yearly, and for PCI-compliant organizations, this is required to be bi-annual.
 Finally, red-team activity can be anywhere from quarterly to yearly or less frequent.
-The reality is that in most cases, the organization will set the frequency for follow-up testing based on risk tolerance and changes in the environment.
+The reality is that, in most cases, the organization will set the frequency for follow-up testing based on risk tolerance and changes in the environment.

 Cost of Pentesting vs Other Security Measures